Wrongful Death Lawsuits in Texas: Laws, Who Can File, and Deadlines

 • Loss of consortium.
 For a surviving spouse, the loss of physical intimacy, emotional support, and the marital relationship.

-Punitive damages or exemplary damages.
-These are available only in cases of gross negligence or intentional harm.
+Punitive damages, also called exemplary damages, are available only in cases of gross negligence or intentional harm.
 Texas caps them at $200,000 or twice the economic damages up to $750,000.
 Punitive damages are intended to punish the wrongdoer, not compensate the family.

 Wrongful Death vs. Survival Action in Texas: What Is the Difference?